binerogroup/documentation/networking/load-balancer/recommendations.rst

     - Software tends to work better with fewer requests (irrespectively of performance of the compute instance) than with many.

   - Make sure you have enough free capacity to loose a member (or even better, two) during peak load.
 A common issue with load balancing is that when the load rise and something happens with a single member resulting in its removal, the remaining members are overwhelmed from picking up its load, resulting in more removals due to high load leading to slower responses and the load balancer timing out.
 This soon spirals out of control where servers "pop" in and out of the pool as the member recovers when removed but then gets overwhelmed again.
-  - Our recommendation is to have a (linux) load 15 value of less than 1 per CPU core on the members (ideally 0,5) during peak with one member offline (two if high availability is important).
+  - Our recommendation is to have a (Linux) load 15 value of less than 1 per CPU core on the members (ideally 0,5) during peak with one member offline (two if high availability is important).
   - A good idea might be to add a member to each pool with the backup feature enabled.
 That way, it will receive traffic if all other members are down and could inform of a website outage (planned or otherwise).

 - Health checking: